 While the picture quality is not the greatest, this camera performs adequately for a dual lens camera particularly in the day.
 Poor night quality and reliability problems are the biggest drawback.
 If you are looking for a dual lens “taxi camera” with GPS and can live with the picture quality, this camera might be an option.
 However we do not recommend this camera given the reliability and video quality.
-See our complete comparison on the dash cam comparison page.

 Where to purchase for lowest price